-Oh, and your real estate agent will come in handy here.
-They can help you factor in all of these details and create a good offer that sticks to your budget and gives you room to negotiate.
+Your real estate agent will come in handy here.
+They can help you factor in all these details and create a good offer that sticks to your budget and gives you room to negotiate.

 Some contingencies could put extra work on a seller’s already full plate.
 Keeping contingencies to a minimum may appeal to the seller and help your chances of getting your offer accepted.

 A financing contingency, also known as a mortgage contingency, means that the offer is contingent on your getting approved for a loan.
 While you may be preapproved, you’ll still need the lender’s final stamp of approval on the loan.